openmiblab/ppln-ibeat-totseg/README.md

 conda env create -f env.yml
 ```

 This could take a while, and you should see constant progress messages in your terminal.
-If it finishes successfully, conda will tell you so and end with an instruction on how to activate the environment:
+If it finishes successfully, conda will tell you so, and end with an instruction on how to activate the environment:

 ```bash
 conda activate -n totseg